WHAT REMAINS

 ol pejeta conservancy

-It is a living system—fragile, interdependent, and increasingly diminished.
+The wild is not a metaphor.
+It is a living system — fragile, interdependent, and increasingly diminished.

 Across landscapes once shaped by abundance, species are disappearing quietly.
 Not all at once, not always visibly, but steadily.
-What is being lost is not only animals, but memory, balance, and continuity—relationships between land, life, and time that evolved long before us.
+What is being lost is not only animals, but memory, balance, and continuity — relationships between land, life, and time that evolved long before us.

+Human impact on the natural world is undeniable.
+Extraction, expansion, and speed have altered ecosystems at a scale that cannot be undone by sentiment alone.
 Conservation, in this context, is not charity.
-It is responsibility—an obligation to protect what sustains life beyond ourselves, and to support those working to maintain ecological and cultural continuity on the ground.
+It is responsibility — an obligation to protect what sustains life beyond ourselves, and to support those working to maintain ecological and cultural continuity on the ground.

 Attention precedes care.